Serbia Country Commercial Guide

 Huawei has had a traditionally solid status within state-owned companies such as Telekom Srbija, and strong political ties with the government.
 In the past couple of years, another Chinese company, ZTE, has started to position itself in the market, presenting a problematic competitor for the Western providers.

-In May 2024, during the visit of Chinese President Xi Jinping, who led a large business delegation, the Government of Serbia signed over 30 documents, including Memorandum of Understanding on Cooperation in the Field of Information and Communication Technologies and Memorandum of Understanding on Strengthening Cooperation in the Field of Digital Economy.
+In May 2024, during the visit of President Xi Jinping, China and Serbia signed over 30 documents, including Memorandum of Understanding on Cooperation in the Field of Information and Communication Technologies and Memorandum of Understanding on Strengthening Cooperation in the Field of Digital Economy.
 The latter is aimed towards establishing cooperation in the development of the digital economy and strengthening digital transformation, innovative application of digital technologies, development of AI and deepening of cooperation in the field of smart city development.
 China also negotiated a Free Trade Agreement (FTA) with Serbia that went into official effect on July 1, 2024.
 According to the terms of the agreement, approximately 90 percent of the products traded between China and Serbia will be exempted from tariffs, while over 60 percent of them began to enjoy zero tariffs immediately after the FTA went into effect.

 The U.S. Government, on behalf of industry, is engaged in combatting unfair economic practices and supporting fair competition in the private sector.
 Even though the Serbian institutions and users are under constant political influence and pressure to opt for Chinese solutions, the technical management traditionally pushes for U.S. quality and solutions given the proven track record and positive life cycle costs for U.S. equipment.